tsnellgrove/dark_castle3/doc/to_do.md

 										- DONE: investigate results from put() => not put() fault ??
 										- DONE: problem appears to be not using copy() in get_inv_lst return
 										- DONE: now I'm getting an error on 'get biscuit' and get fails
-										- TBD: comment out interactive.remove troubleshooting prints
+										- DONE: comment out interactive.remove troubleshooting prints
-										- TBD: search on all uses of list.extend()
+										- DONE: search on all uses of list.extend()